Laura Albert (academic)

 Laura Albert (formerly Laura McLay) is a professor of Industrial and Systems Engineering at the University of Wisconsin-Madison in the College of Engineering.
 Albert is an expert in Operations Research, specializing solving and modeling discrete optimization problems arising from applications in homeland security, disaster management, emergency response, public services, and healthcare.

 Early years

 Albert is the daughter of James and Julie Albert, and she graduated from James B. Conant High School in 1996.

 Education

 Albert completed her bachelor in General Engineering at the University of Illinois at Urbana-Champaign in 2000 with an International Minor in German.
-She continued to study for her Masters in General Engineering and Computational Science at the same institution in 2001.
+She continued to study for her master's degree in General Engineering and Computational Science at the same institution in 2001.
 In 2006, Albert completed her PhD in Industrial Engineering at the University of Illinois at Urbana-Champaign on the topic "Designing aviation security systems: Theory and practice".

 Research

 Albert's research interests are in the field of Operations Research.
 She has published more than 55 articles on topics including public safety, emergency response, homeland security, aviation security, emergency medical services, infrastructure protection, and cyber-security.
 This research is primarily in the area of discrete optimization.